wmnsk/maskcsv/README.md

-# mask_csv.go
+# maskcsv.go

-Masks the last X letters in specified fields in a CSV.
+Masks the last X letters in specified fields in a CSV, can be executed on Linux, Mac, Windows or any platform Golang supports.

 ## Example

+* #### Simply masking CSV:
 ```shell-session
 # cat test.csv
 name,age,telephone,password